Proven-Paradox/shaper-system/Handbook.md

 Prerequisites: [Grapple](#grapple)
 Range: Melee
 Targets: 2 enemies
-Cost: 2 MP
+Cost: 3 MP
 Damage: x1 (Physical)
 Effect: You must have [grabbed](#grab) one of your targets.
 Make a single Offense roll against both enemies.
-If you score a hit on either, in addition to taking damage, they are knocked [Prone](#prone).
+If you score a hit, you knock the target [Prone](#prone) as well as doing damage.
 After using this Attack, you are no longer grabbing your original target.
 Description: Tossing your grappled foe into one of their allies.
 This could be bodily picking up and tossing them, controlling their momentum in a way that causes them to fly into each other, or something similar.

 #### Vanish